 Designed for working professionals, the program schedules courses in the evenings or on Saturdays.
 Students are provided with class schedules in advance to facilitate planning.

 Course work is dynamic, and builds on the diverse professional experiences that students bring with them to the classroom.
 Students participate in a 3-credit practicum, which places them in local nonprofit organizations and allows them to immediately apply their classroom learning to real world situations.
 Applicants with extensive leadership and managerial experience may petition to replace the practicum with an elective course.

 The program culminates in the Capstone Project, a synthesis of focused academic study and the results of the community practicum experience.

-- Strategic Marketing - Marketing an organization’s image, mission and services, developing and implementing a public relations strategy, working with the media, and tying these functions to the ability of the organization to attract financial support.
+- Nonprofit Marketing and Communications - Considers multiple strategies for marketing to support an organization’s mission, developing and implementing a marketing plan, ethics in persuasive communications, working with the media, and tying these functions to the ability of the organization to attract financial support.

 - Financial Management - Planning, reporting and controlling of fiscal resources and overall management control systems, budgeting, terminology and principles of financial accounting and program evaluation, analysis of financial statements, responsibility and program structure, internal controls and audit responsibility, managerial financial controls and pricing.

 - Fundraising and Philanthropy - Overview of fundraising theories, techniques and practices for nonprofit organizations, and the history and development of philanthropy.
 Topics include motivations for giving, ethical concerns, donor research, types of funding sources, annual giving, campaigns, events, solicitation techniques and channels, new mediums, and the increasing impact of global philanthropy.